 This isn’t the first lift-top coffee table we’ve shown you and it probably won’t be the last.
 But it may well be the least expensive!
 It’s unique in a number of ways including the fact that it’s made out of reclaimed shipping pallets that would otherwise end up in a landfill.

-The great benefit of these lift top tables is the mechanism that keeps you from hunching over your laptop, or your food when eating off the coffee table.
+The great benefit of these lift-top coffee tables is the mechanism that keeps you from hunching over your laptop, or your food when eating off the coffee table.
 Another highlight of this design is the huge central storage space and the side storage compartments.

-If you’re to build one, what changes would you make to make it more personalized?
+If you had to build one, what changes would you make to make it more personalized?

 BTW, if you want to know which pallets are safe to use, you can get all the facts – and instructions on how to dismantle a pallet, in this post: Pallets – fact and fiction (or how to tell a safe pallet from a toxic one)…